fieldtrip/website/reference/ft_neighbourplot.md

  or as
    ft_neighbourplot(cfg, data)

- where the configuration can contain cfg.verbose       = string, 'yes' or 'no', whether the function will print feedback text in the command window cfg.neighbours    = neighbourhood structure, see FT_PREPARE_NEIGHBOURS (optional) cfg.visible       = string, 'on' or 'off', whether figure will be visible (default = 'on') cfg.enableedit    = string, 'yes' or 'no', allows you to interactively add or remove edges between vertices (default = 'no')
+ Where the configuration can contain cfg.verbose       = string, 'yes' or 'no', whether the function will print feedback text in the command window cfg.neighbours    = neighbourhood structure, see FT_PREPARE_NEIGHBOURS (optional) cfg.visible       = string, 'on' or 'off', whether figure will be visible (default = 'on') cfg.enableedit    = string, 'yes' or 'no', allows you to interactively add or remove edges between vertices (default = 'no')

- and either one of the following options cfg.layout        = filename of the layout, see FT_PREPARE_LAYOUT cfg.elec          = structure with electrode definition cfg.grad          = structure with gradiometer definition cfg.elecfile      = filename containing electrode definition cfg.gradfile      = filename containing gradiometer definition
+ and either one of the following options cfg.layout        = filename of the layout, see FT_PREPARE_LAYOUT cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto          = structure with gradiometer definition or filename, see FT_READ_SENS

  If cfg.neighbours is not defined, this function will call FT_PREPARE_NEIGHBOURS to determine the channel neighbours.
-The following data fields may also be used by FT_PREPARE_NEIGHBOURS data.elec     = structure with EEG electrode positions data.grad     = structure with MEG gradiometer positions If cfg.neighbours is empty, no neighbouring sensors are assumed.
+The following data fields may also be used by FT_PREPARE_NEIGHBOURS data.elec         = structure with electrode positions data.grad         = structure with gradiometer definition data.opto         = structure with optode definition

+ If cfg.neighbours is empty, no neighbouring sensors are assumed.

  Use cfg.enableedit to interactively add or remove edges in your own neighbour structure.